- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 The Royal Pantheon (Prasat Phra Dhepbidorn)

-Don’t miss the two stupa held up by demons and monkeys either side, a dedication to his parents by King Rama I.
+Don’t miss the two stupas held up by demons and monkeys on either side, a dedication to his parents by King Rama I.

 Temple of Emerald Buddha (Wat Phra Sri RattanaSatsadaram)